argumentcomputer/yatima-lang-proto/README.md

    care of the detail-work.
 And computing is much easier when you have a clear notion of the theory of what you're doing.

 3. Be portable in execution.
-Run locally, in the browser, on mobile, on a blockchain.
-People shouldn't have to worry about the details of *where* they want to do, only *what* they want to do
+Run locally, in the browser, on mobile, in a distributed process.
+People shouldn't have to worry about the details of *where* they want to do something, only *what* they want to do.

 4. Be portable in semantics.
 Pure semantics and reproducible builds let people focus on the actual content of their programs rather than the scut-work of